FlavScents AInsights Entry for Ortho-Guaiacol (CAS: 90-05-1)

 - Molecular Weight: 124.14 g/mol

 Ortho-guaiacol is characterized by a methoxy group attached to a phenol ring, which contributes to its distinctive smoky and phenolic odor.
-The presence of the methoxy group is crucial for its odor profile, influencing both its volatility and sensory impact.
+This functional group is crucial for its role in flavor and fragrance applications, providing a warm, spicy, and slightly medicinal aroma.

 Citation hooks: FlavScents; PubChem; FEMA